Pacific Wings: GeorgiaSkies

 continue serving the City until a replacement carrier can be found."
 For a brief period Macon was without air service as the replacement carrier Sun Air International was unable to begin operations on the slated date.
 Eventually, Silver Airways began EAS service to Macon.

 TennesseeSkies/KentuckySkies

 In mid-2009 Pacific Wings was awarded a contract to provide EAS service from Jackson, Tennessee and Owensboro, Kentucky.
 Marketed as TennesseeSkies in Jackson and KentuckySkies in Owensboro, flights from both cities would be offered to Nashville, Tennessee with some flights continuing to Atlanta, Georgia.
 Service began on August 30, 2009.
 On June 30, 2011 Pacific Wings filed with the United States Department of Transportation a 90-day notice of its intent to terminate service effective September 30, 2011 saying it is “unable to procure counter or gate space at Nashville International Airport on reasonable terms.”
 The DOT prohibited the airline from suspending service until a replacement carrier began service.
 Eventually replacement carriers were procured (Cape Air in Owensboro and SeaPort Airlines in Jackson) and TennesseeSkies/KentuckySkies ceased operation in early 2012.

+St. Louis, Missouri operation

+For the year 2013, Pacific Wings had received the EAS contract to serve Burlington, Iowa, Decatur, Illinois, and Jonesboro, Arkansas from St. Louis, Missouri replacing Air Choice One.